klemptner/dokumentation_feature_generator/docs/source/docs/README_V1.md

 > mallet_path

 This stores the path to the installation of mallet LDA.
-Default case is *feature_generator/utils/mallet/bin*,change it if a mallet installation already exists on system.
+Default case is *feature_generator/utils/mallet/bin*, change it if a mallet installation already exists on system.

 ### Part 1: